 Repeat-dose toxicity studies in rodent and dogs identified major target organs including the liver, kidney, thyroid, spleen and circulating red blood cells.
 Hepatic changes indicated cellular swelling with focal degeneration.
 The exposures eliciting these changes were comparable to or below human clinical exposure.
 Mild renal tubular degeneration was confined to mice exposed to at least twice the recommended human exposure; the kidney was unaffected in rats and dogs.
-Reduced serum thyorxine levels led to an incrased release of TSH with resultant follicular cell hypertrophy in the thyroid glands of rats.
+Reduced serum thyorxine levels led to an increased release of TSH with resultant follicular cell hypertrophy in the thyroid glands of rats.
 These changes were reversible with withdrawal of the active substance and were absent in mice and dogs.
 Coombs-negative anisocytosis and poikilocytosis were observed in rats, but not in mice or dogs.
 Enlarged spleens with histiocytosis were seen in rats but not other species.
-Serum Cholesterol was elevated in rodents but not dogs, while triglyceriges were elevated only in mice.
+Serum Cholesterol was elevated in rodents but not dogs, while triglycerides were elevated only in mice.

-During in vitro studies, cloned human cardiac potassium channels (hERG) were inhibited by 30% at the highest concentrations of Lopinavir and Ritonavir tested, corresponding to a Lopinavir exposure 15-fold the free peak plasma levels achieved in humans at the maximum recommended therapeutic dose.
-In contrast, similar concentrations of Lopinavir and Ritonavir demonstrated no repolarisation delay in the canine cardiac Purkinje fibres.
-Lower concentrations of Lopinavir and Ritonavir did not produce significant potassium (hERG) current blockade.
+During in vitro studies, cloned human cardiac potassium channels (hERG) were inhibited by

+30% at the highest concentrations of lopinavir/ritonavir tested, corresponding to a lopinavir exposure 15-fold the free peak plasma levels achieved in humans at the maximum recommended therapeutic dose.
+In contrast, similar concentrations of lopinavir/ritonavir demonstrated no repolarisation delay in the canine cardiac Purkinje fibres.
+Lower concentrations of lopinavir/ritonavir did not produce significant potassium (hERG) current blockade.
 Tissue distribution studies conducted in the rat did not suggest significant cardiac retention of the active substance; 72-hour AUC in heart was approximately 50% of measured plasma AUC.
-Therefore, it is reasonable to expect that cardiac Lopinavir levels would not be significantly higher than plasma levels.
+Therefore, it is reasonable to expect that cardiac lopinavir levels would not be significantly higher than plasma levels.
 In dogs, prominent U waves on the electrocardiogram have been observed associated with prolonged PR interval and bradycardia.
 These effects have been assumed to be caused by electrolyte disturbance.
-The clinical relevance of these preclinical data is unknown, however, the potential cardiac effects of this product in humans cannot be ruled out (see also sections 4.4 and 4.8).
+The clinical relevance of these preclinical data is unknown, however, the potential cardiac effects of this product in humans cannot be ruled out

 In rats, embryofoetotoxicity (pregnancy loss, decreased foetal viability, decreased foetal body weights, increased frequency of skeletal variations) and postnatal developmental toxicity (decreased survival of pups) was observed at maternally toxic dosages.
-The systemic exposure to Lopinavir and Ritonavir at the maternal and developmental toxic dosages was lower than the intended therapeutic exposure in humans.
+The systemic exposure to lopinavir/ritonavir at the maternal and developmental toxic dosages was lower than the intended therapeutic exposure in humans.

-Long-term carcinogenicity studies of Lopinavir and Ritonavir in mice revealed a nongenotoxic, mitogenic induction of liver tumours, generally considered to have little relevance to human risk.
+Long-term carcinogenicity studies of lopinavir/ritonavir in mice revealed a non-genotoxic, mitogenic induction of liver tumours, generally considered to have little relevance to human risk.
 Carcinogenicity studies in rats revealed no tumourigenic findings.
-Lopinavir and Ritonavir was not found to be mutagenic or clastogenic in a battery of in vitro and in vivo assays including the Ames bacterial reverse mutation assay, the mouse lymphoma assay, the mouse micronucleus test and chromosomal aberration assays in human lymphocytes.
+Lopinavir/ritonavir was not found to be mutagenic or clastogenic in a battery of in vitro and in vivo assays including the Ames bacterial reverse mutation assay, the mouse lymphoma assay, the mouse micronucleus test and chromosomal aberration assays in human lymphocytes.